ritikbalwant/ritikbalwant/README.md

 <!-- ********************************************************************************************************************************************* -->

 My name is Ritik Balwant.
 I’m a sophomore pursuing Computer Science and Engineering at MIT Bangalore Campus.
 I really enjoy learning languages and frameworks like React and Swift.
 I also enjoy user-research, wireframing, prototyping and design in general.
 I’m interested in full-stack development, open-source contributions, UI/UX Designing and Technology.
-I love travelling, photography, reading non-fiction, watching nature-wildlife documentaries and cycling.
+I love capturing beautiful experiences, travelling, reading non-fiction,listening to music and podcasts, watching nature-wildlife documentaries and cycling.

 I’m excited to find and meet people with the same passion, collaborate and contribute on multiple excellent projects, share my projects and have a great experience.